-In Britain over eight million people suffer from a hearing loss, over 25,000 of these are children.
+In Britain, over eight million people suffer from hearing loss; over 25,000 of these are children.
 Deafness is often associated with older people.
 But many are born deaf or profoundly deaf – others become so after an illness.
 One million children (0-8 years) will experience temporary deafness caused by glue ear.

-With so much research carried out over the last few decades, it is now universally accepted that some dyslexics have problems with auditory skills.
+With so much research carried out over the last few decades, it is now universally accepted that some people with dyslexia have problems with auditory skills.

 Another consideration when looking at auditory problems is the crucial part that the brain plays.
-Most of the therapies below are designed to normalize the auditory system, thereby changing how the brain processes and organizes the input received from the ears.
+Most of the therapies below are designed to normalise the auditory system, thereby changing how the brain processes and organises the input received from the ears.

 There are a significant number of related therapies listed in this section to help you.
-Most of them look at the possibility of ‘normalising’ hearing to aid learning.
-If you choose to have any of these treatments, a full assessment of the person’s auditory system should be conducted to ascertain if the person is suitable for the type of therapy on offer.
+The different type of therapies look at the possibility of normalising hearing to aid learning.
+In that case, a full assessment of the person’s auditory system by an audiologist should be carried out to ascertain if the person is suitable for the type of therapy on offer.

-Auditory Training may seem quite complicated, but it simply means – fully testing the ears and training them to listen and to respond to appropriate treatment.
+Auditory Training may seem quite complicated, but it simply means – thoroughly testing the ears and training them to listen and respond to appropriate treatment.
 This treatment may take a few months or several years.
-If successful it can be a tremendous help to the client.
+If successful, it can be a tremendous help to the client.

 Glue Ear & Dyslexia

-What is ‘glue ear’?
-This is a common condition in childhood.
+What is glue ear?
+Glue ear is a common condition in childhood.
 The tube can become obstructed by adenoids at the back of the nose, the air cannot enter the middle ear, and the cavity fills with fluid.
 The eardrum becomes dark looking.
-As time goes on the fluid becomes thicker until it has the consistency of thick glue.
-Often the only sign is deafness and children’s schooling may suffer and behaviour may deteriorate.
+As time goes on, the fluid becomes thicker until it has the consistency of thick glue.
+Often the only sign is deafness, and children’s schooling may suffer, and behaviour may deteriorate.

-In a lot of cases it will clear up by itself but in severe cases treatment will involve making a small hole in the drum, usually under anaesthetic.
-A tube (grommet) may be inserted; then the adenoids may be removed.
-Adenoids usually disappear at puberty and most children with glue ear do not need treatment after this time.
+In many cases, it will clear up by itself, but in severe cases, treatment will involve making a small hole in the drum, usually under anaesthetic.
+A tube (grommet) will usually be inserted into the ear, which often helps with the child’s hearing problems immediately.
+Adenoids generally disappear at puberty, and most children with glue ears do not need treatment after this time.
 The hearing is usually restored to normal.